 Chapter 2: Design of a Social Assistance Cash Transfer: Key Considerations.

-Social Assistance Cash Transfer technical design parameters include decisions on 5 main issues: (i) defining intended population; (ii) specifying assistance unit and designated recipient; (iii) determining benefit levels and rules for their updates; (iv) choosing frequency and duration of benefits; (v) including conditionalities and other measures to maximize impact or respond to political ideologies.
+Social Assistance Cash Transfer technical design parameters include decisions on 5 main issues: (i) defining intended population; (ii) specifying assistance unit and designated recipient; (iii) determining benefit levels and rules for their updates; (iv) choosing frequency and duration of benefits; (v) including incentives, conditionalities and other measures to maximize impact or respond to political economy considerations; (vi) consideration of linkages with other social or economic support programmes, including programmes aiming to facilitate transitions to the formal economy.

 The Chapter provides an overview of key design choices and provides a number of examples that could help to assess inclusiveness, adequacy, contribution to higher level goals, cost-effectiveness, incentives compatibility, appropriateness and responsiveness of a cash transfer program.
 Key tensions (or trade-offs) that arise in the design of a cash transfer can be summarize as:

-Determining eligibility criteria in a way to minimize the exclusion errors (to guarantee the inclusiveness and respect of right and dignity, versus prioritizing reduction of inclusion errors (to ensure cost efficiency),
+Determining eligibility criteria in a way to minimize the exclusion errors (to guarantee the inclusiveness and respect of right and dignity), versus prioritizing reduction of inclusion errors (to ensure cost efficiency),

 Finding the right balance between the complexity of targeting methods (improving accuracy of targeting, hence cost effectiveness) and the simplicity in setting the eligibility rules (which may reduce accuracy, but insures appropriateness and inclusiveness).